 What you’ll need:

-Hitman Target
+- Hitman Target

-At least 6 rounds, 54 if you want to take full advantage of this drill
+- At least 6 rounds, 54 if you want to take full advantage of this drill

-3-yards of range
+- 3-yards of range

-Timer
+- Timer

 How it works:

-For this drill, you’ll want to stand at the 3-yard line, at pistol ready.
-When the buzzer goes off you’ll place one round into the 1” square, 2 rounds into the 2” square and 3 rounds into the 3” square.
+For this drill, you’ll want to stand at the 3-yard line, at pistol-ready.
+When the buzzer goes off you’ll place one round into the 1” square, 2 rounds into the 2” square, and 3 rounds into the 3” square.
 Repeat until you’re out of target or rounds, in which case, you can work on your reloads.

 Importance of Pistol Drills

 If you’re not sure, you might be asking what the importance of running pistol drills is.
-Well, the overarching answer here is clearly accuracy.
-What’s the point of owning a gun if you can’t actually hit your target?
+Well, the overarching answer here is accuracy.
+What’s the point of owning a gun if you can’t hit your target?
 Let’s say you’re in a self-defense situation.
-You don’t want to be that guy or gal who shoots his or her own foot—that’s a real thing by the way.
+You don’t want to be that guy or gal who shoots his or her foot—that’s a real thing by the way.
 You also don’t want to be the one to try and save the day during an active shooter and end up missing and hitting the mom holding her crying baby in the background.
-That’s why practicing these drills are important.
+That’s why practicing these drills is important.
 Because becoming a better shooter means becoming more accurate.

 Proper Pistol Draw